rangaomkaram/VideoStreaming-Backend-Project/Readme.md

 <h3>Error Handling:</h3>
        ->  Strategies for robust error handling and logging to ensure reliability and ease of debugging.
- <h3>Testing:</h3>
-         -> Guidelines for writing and running tests to ensure code quality and application stability.

-- further, need to take performance optimization and security

 <p>
 This endeavor is an intricate backend initiative, constructed utilizing Node.js, Express.js, MongoDB, Mongoose, JWT, bcrypt, among other technologies.
 We’re in the process of developing a full-fledged video hosting platform, akin to YouTube, equipped with a complete suite of features including user registration, video uploading, likes, dislike, comments, replying, subscribe, and unsubscribing, and notifications,further, we can add - other futures -> join, thumbnail, share and goes on...
 </p>